Huzaifaahmed20/awesome-dart-extensions/CONTRIBUTION.md

 # Contribution Guidelines

+- Create new branch for your extension as `DataType-ExtensionName`:

+        List-addMoreIf

 - Check if file and folder is exist on extensions folder, for example if you're making extension on list so there is a file in extension folder like `(extension/list.dart)` insert your extension there.

 - If it is not exist make sure to create one with correct name on **Dart Data Type** like `date_time.dart`, then export that file on `src/awesome_dart_extension_impl.dart`.